 The reason for this lies in the streaming mode of MySQL.
-Streaming mode is the fastest way to get data from MySQL, and DataVirtuality uses this mode to transfer the data.
+Streaming mode is the fastest way to get data from MySQL, and Data Virtuality uses this mode to transfer the data.

-Press Edit on your mysql datasource in DVStudio and:
+Press Edit on your MySQL datasource in DV Studio and:

-1. set the translator parameter UseStreamingResults=false
+- Set the translator parameter UseStreamingResults=false

 CursorFetch is the second quickest read method for MySQL.
-The difference is that with Streaming mode the server tries to start getting the data to consumer immediately, on CursorFetch it fills the buffer first and then serves the data from the buffer.
+The difference is that with Streaming mode the server tries to start getting the data to the consumer immediately, on CursorFetch it fills the buffer first and then serves the data from the buffer.
 On very large data sets there will be some initial delay until MySQL starts getting you the data in CursorFetch mode, but the difference is usually quite negligible for any practical purpose.